Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "Well, it's the place you haunt," said Phantom.
 "It's your territory, and you get power from interacting with the humans there.
 More powerful ghosts have better haunts.
 Less powerful ghosts have smaller haunts.
 The more power you get, the more you can spread your haunt."

-"You must be really powerful, if Amity Park is your entire haunt," said Jack.
+"You must be really powerful, if Amity Park is your entire haunt," said Jack his temper back under control.

 "Sort of," said Phantom.
 "But my lair is in Amity Park too, which makes things a little complicated."